Highlights

 Full-Time Employees

-Regular employees work a specific number of hours per week, typically 30-40 hours.
-They receive regular wages, benefits like health insurance and retirement plans, and are eligible for overtime pay.
+Full-time employees work a specific number of hours per week, typically 30-40 hours.
+They are considered a core part of the company’s workforce and usually receive benefits like health insurance and retirement plans.

 Part-Time Employees